Student Resources & Karate Curriculum

 Master Club

 Master Club are for students that have displayed great enthusiasm and dedication in their martial arts training while carrying themselves in a positive manner.
 This includes displaying a great attitude and attending class regularly.
 Since The Dojo of Karate is a Black Belt school, we encourage all students to look beyond Black Belt, and view martial arts as A Way Of Life.
-Eligible students will be invited into Master Club around Green belt, since they are extremely close to obtaining their ultimate goal of becoming a Black Belt.
+Eligible students will be invited into Master Club around Brown belt, since they are extremely close to obtaining their ultimate goal of becoming a Black Belt.

 Birthday Parties

-This is what The Dojo will do:
+This is what The Dojo will do:.

 - Rent the school for 2 hours.